lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

     and utilities.
 With the help of modules, users can smoothly switch between different versions of installed software packages and libraries.

-For all applications, tools, libraries etc. the correct environment can be easily set loading and/or unloading modules.
+For all applications, tools, libraries etc. the correct environment can be easily set by calling "module load" or "module unload".

 ## Module Commands